Pool Sanitizers, Part 1: Chlorine

 • Physical form: N/A

-• Chemistry in water: 2NaCl + 2H2O →⚡︎→ Cl2 + 2NaOH + H2
+• Chemistry in water: 2NaCl + 2H2O →⚡︎→ Cl2⇡ + 2NaOH + H2

-Cons: Unable to produce more pool sanitizer if demand increases, and requires users to shock the pool.
-Also, if the pool is not electrically bonded properly, ionization occurs, which accelerates corrosion very quickly.
-And since salt cells produce heat and sodium hydroxide, the LSI in the salt generator chamber is very high.
-That high LSI invites carbonate scale to form.
 The other con to saltwater is the total dissolved solids are high...generally 3,000 on the low end.
 Higher TDS leads to cloudy water, and as water evaporates out during those hot, sunny days, the salt stays behind.

 How to use salt generated chlorine

 Follow manufacturer's instructions for the salt chlorine generator, and keep the system clean and maintained.
 Maintain the desired ppm of salt in the water, and select the chlorine output you want.
 We recommend not exceeding 70-80% output.
-Usually 50% is appropriate.
+Usually 40% is appropriate.

 5. Chlorine Gas

-• Other names: N/A
+• Other names: elemental chlorine

 • Physical form: Gas